cityofaustin/atd-signal-comms/README.md

 ### Device comm status check (`run_comm_check.py`)

-1. Device asset records are downloaded from ATD's Knack-based asset management system.
+1. Device asset records are downloaded from ATD's Knack data store via [atd-knack-services](https://github.com/cityofaustin/atd-knack-services).
 2. Devices are pinged asynchronously and the outcome is stored in-memory
 3. Once all devicess have been pinged, the results are uploaded as a JSON blob to S3.
 4. Records are stored in S3 using the path pattern `/<environment>/<device-type>/<year>/<month>/YYYY-MM-DD.json`